-The same goes for antibacterial soup.
+The same goes for antibacterial soap.
 Dr. Shainhouse says it is not recommended for routine use.
 "They have not been shown to be more effective than regular soap at reducing infection risk,” she says.
-“They only kill certain bacteria and not viruses or fungus, and they can promote bacterial resistance."
+“They only kill certain bacteria and not viruses or fungus, and they can promote bacterial resistance.

-When appropriately used, Dr. Shainhouse says, hand sanitizer, antiseptics or disinfectants won't affect the skin's collagen.
-However, Dr. Allawh notes that when your skin reacts to a particular product, that may lead to a breakdown of the skin's collagen.
+When appropriately used, Dr. Shainhouse says, skincare, hand sanitizer, antiseptics, or disinfectants that contain alcohol won't affect the skin's collagen.
+However, Dr. Allawh notes that when your skin reacts to a particular skincare product, that’s a red flag.
+That reaction may lead to a breakdown of the skin's collagen.

-You can protect your skin collagen with good quality collagen supplements.
+You can protect your skin collagen with a good quality collagen supplement.

-When you're shopping for disinfectant products, wipes, in particular, Dr. Allawh recommends looking for ones that are composed of textile materials such as cotton or polyester, which are gentle enough for everyday use.
+When you're shopping for disinfectant products, especially cleaning wipes, Dr. Allawh recommends looking for ones that are composed of textile materials such as cotton or polyester, which are gentle enough for everyday use.
 "The wipes contain cellulosic fibers which are implemented to ensure high water retention and storage of the compounds," she says.

 In general, Dr. Allawh adds, wipes labeled as "natural" are often less irritating and just as effective at disinfecting as they contain the main active ingredients that kill most bacterias, viruses, and germs.
 However, they don't include compounds that are often the culprit behind allergic reactions such as formaldehyde, fragrance, and other detergents.

 Disinfectant Product: Best Practices To Protect Your Skin (& Beauty!)